doubledubba/bbhs-intranet/docs/intranet.rst

 These abilities are described in their corresponding sections below.

-But if you click on the groups in the admin page and look at the permissions that they propagate, you'll see that by default they grant none.
+But if you click on the groups in the admin page and look at the permissions that they propagate, you'll see that some by default they grant none.
 You can customize what additional permissions users can get here.

-For example, the Intranet_Site_Admin group just grants users the ability to log in to the admin page.
+For example, the Intranet_Admin_Access group just grants users the ability to log in to the admin page.
 Users who get this ability will probably want the ability to edit certain objects in the database too, and this is the kind of permission that can be customized here.